-Children's toy glass dishes are a delightful sideline to collecting Early American Pattern Glass.
-These diminutive dishes are miniature versions of the patterns and pieces of glass that our Mothers, our Grandmothers and even our Great Grandmothers owned and used.
-Through them, young ladies were taught early-on the skills they would need as homemakers and hostesses.
+Toy glass dishes are a delightful sideline to collecting Early American Pattern Glass.
+These diminutive dishes are miniature versions of the pieces of glass that our ForeMothers owned & used.
+With them, young ladies were taught early-on the skills (remember manners?) they would need as homemakers & hostesses.

-The variety of toy glass forms includes alphabet plates, cake plates & stands, candlesticks, cups & saucers, epergnes, mugs, four piece table sets and condiment, castor, punch, beverage and berry sets.
+Toy glass forms include ABC plates, cake stands, plates, candlesticks, cups & saucers, epergnes, mugs, four piece table sets and condiment, castor, punch, beverage & berry sets.

-For dishes that were used by actual Victorian children click HERE.
+For Dishes & Mugs used by actual Victorian children, click HERE.

-To see our ABC and a few other Childrens' plates, click
+For ABC and a few other Children's plates, click HERE .

 We are indebted to our friend & advanced toy glass collector Gail Ryan